flink-project/flinklib/doc/flink_test_base_devices.md

 ## Run the Test
 The program can be run with the -d parameter to specify which flink device should be tested.
 For example: ./flink_test_base_devices  -d /dev/flink0

-## TODO
-The following list shows the additional tests which should be implemented:
-- Add Watchdog Device to this test